 Apply for your plate by visiting your local Tax Commissioner’s tag office, or by choosing the “Appalachian Trail Conservancy of Georgia” specialty plate when you renew your registration online.
 In addition to the regular vehicle registration fees, a standard, numerical A.T. license plate costs $35.
 There is also a one-time manufacturing fee of $25 when you first purchase your tag.

 Each year, the ATC uses funds from the sale of Georgia A.T. license plates to provide grants to organizations and individuals who are working to help fulfill the ATC’s mission within the state of Georgia.
 Since 2014, over $193,000 has been awarded to grant recipients working on a wide variety of A.T.-related projects.
 Click here for a year-by-year summary of previous grantees and projects that received funding.

 Give to the Appalachian Trail in Georgia when you shop online

 While the Georgia Appalachian Trail Club does not endorse Amazon, we appreciate their support through the Amazon Smile program.
 If you shop there please consider using this link.
 Through this program, the Club will receive a small portion of the proceeds of your shopping.
 Click here to shop at Amazon and help provide funds to preserve and maintain the Appalachian Trail in Georgia at no additional expense to you.

-- Due to the storm that moved through the area on March 25, Amicalola Falls State Park has closed the stairs adjacent to the falls, as well as the West Rim Trail.
+Due to the storm that moved through the area on March 25, 2021, Amicalola Falls State Park officials have closed the stairs adjacent to the falls, as well as the West Rim Trail.
 This requires a reroute of the Approach Trail when leaving the park's Visitor Center.
 Hikers to the Top of the Falls will need to follow signs for the East Rim Trail, then join the Approach Trail at the Len Foote HIke Inn parking lot.